 Redesigning a new bathroom is very exciting and plays an important role in how we feel about the house as a whole.
-We want this space to evoke a sense of cleanliness, happiness and health that can emanate through the rest of the home.
-Thus, every so often it is important to give your bathrooms a makeover, and proper fixture and hardware selection is a huge part of that process.
-In fact, simply switching out these items can encompass the whole job, providing each bathroom its own unique aesthetic.
+We want this space to evoke a sense of cleanliness, happiness, and health that can emanate through the rest of the home.
+Thus, every so often it is important to give your bathroom countertops, flooring, cabinets, and other fixtures a makeover, and proper selection is a huge part of that process.
+In fact, simply switching out your fixtures and hardware can encompass the whole job, providing each bathroom its own unique aesthetic.

 Bathroom Hardware Completes the Look

 Bathroom hardware can be switched out relatively easily.
-Simple cabinet hardware can be done by an enterprising do-it-yourselfer with spare time over the weekend.
+Simple bathroom cabinet upgrades can be done by an enterprising do-it-yourselfer with spare time over the weekend.
 The whole look and feel of the bathroom can be transformed with upgraded hardware.

 If you want to continue the brushed-nickel look in your bathroom, take the time to replace the towel rack, too.
-For extra convenience, you could also install a swing-arm towel rack near the bath or shower so that you won’t have to step out before drying off.
+For extra convenience, you could also install a swing-arm towel rack near the bath or shower so that you won’t have to step out onto your bathroom floor before drying off.

 Before you know it, you’ll have revamped your bathroom without having to use a plumber’s wrench or even lift a paintbrush.